COS Rating Discussions and Practice

 - COS Decision Tree for Summary Rating Discussions

-- Culminating Descriptor Statements (if needed)
+- Culminating Descriptor Statements (optional)

 The COS rating process is a discussion!